Kuliiuu/MetalsPlus/README.md

 ## Why?

-This mod is made as my project for my thesis.
-If you have some feedback, please contact me: @marneyy_
+I always wanted to mod Minecraft, we all start somewhere.
+If you have any feedback: @marneyy_

 ## Translation